mangorex/codeTestCom/README.md

 ## END DATE: 17/07/2023

-It is about a development in C# with .net 6 in a console application
+It is about a development in C# with .net 6 in a console application This proyect has been developed from Scratch with the template Web Api .net 6
 ### Architecture and technologies used
 * **Windows 10**
 * **Net core 6**